iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

 - **`-e GRANT_SUDO=yes`**: Grants the Jupyter user (`jovyan`) sudo privileges inside the container, allowing administrative commands if needed.
 - **`-e JUPYTER_ENABLE_LAB=yes`**: Ensures JupyterLab (instead of the classic Jupyter Notebook interface) is enabled when the container starts.
 - **`-e NB_UID=$(id -u) -e NB_GID=$(id -g)`**: Sets the **user ID (UID) and group ID (GID)** inside the container to match the host system’s user, preventing permission issues when accessing mounted files.
-- **`--user root`**: Runs the container as the **root user**, allowing unrestricted access to system configurations and software installations within the container.
+- **`--user root`**: This is the default configuration for running Jupyter within containers, allowing unrestricted access to system configurations and software installations in the isolated environment.

 **2. Open JupyterLab**

-Access JupyterLab at [http://localhost:8888](http://localhost:8888) and enter the access token printed in the Docker output:
+Access JupyterLab at [http://localhost:8888](http://localhost:8888) (or the ip/hostname of the server instead of localhost with the specified port) and enter the access token printed in the Docker output:

 ```bash
 [C 2025-02-17 12:25:57.988 ServerApp]